byronka/minum/docs/development_handbook.md

 Database
 --------

-Developers are accustomed to using sophisticated databases - relational or NoSQL databases.
-But what if your system has low-risk user stories (especially at its inception) such that a different approach may work?
+If your business needs are relatively lower-risk, there is a chance you can use a database with less safety guarantees.
+The database provided here is just such a one.
+It's in-memory-based, with eventual disk persistence.
+This is a clear and intentionally different choice than an ACID-compliant database, but can be valuable in a variety of business cases.

-In the paradigm here, your capabilities are minimal.
-Here's an example where we create a new user in a registration process:
+In this paradigm, the capabilities are minimal.
+Here is an example of creating a new user in a registration process:

 ```java
   final var newUser = new User(0L, newUsername, hashedPassword, newSalt);